Arrow BOOK

 • Temporary numbness

-• Infection rare
+• Infection, which is rare

 • Bleeding

-• Allergic reaction uncommon
+• Allergic reaction, uncommon

 • Very rarely irritation of nearby nerves or structures